What is Platelet Rich Plasma (PRP)?

 The doctor, or typically a nurse, will draw the patient’s own blood (similar to a lab test).
 The blood is then sterilely placed in a special centrifuge which spins the blood at high speeds.
 This process separates the patient’s own platelets from the other blood components.
 The platelets are then concentrated and re-injected into the arthritic joint or injured area.
 Once inside the tissue, the platelets release substances known as growth factors, which lead to the initiation of the natural tissue healing process.

-Along with initiating repair, platelets act as MAGNETS for undifferentiated, pluripotent “stem cells”.
-Stem cells are attracted to the damaged area by the platelets and assemble in the injured tissue.
+Along with initiating repair, platelets act as MAGNETS for undifferentiated, pluripotent “Structural connective tissue supplementation”.Structural connective tissue supplementation is attracted to the damaged area by the platelets and assembled in the injured tissue.
 They are instrumental in the regenerative process by changing (differentiating) into the specific, appropriate tissue that had been previously injured.
-The stem cells are responsible for remodeling and organizing the damaged area.
+The structural connective tissue supplementation is responsible for remodeling and organizing the damaged area.
 Regenerative injection therapy works by stimulating ACCELERATED NATURAL HEALING in an injured site or arthritic joints and with our added

 Why use your own platelets?